MCKnaus/causalDML/README.md

 install_github(repo="MCKnaus/causalDML")
 ```

-The following code creates synthetic data to showcase a comprehensive analysis based in the package:
+The following code creates synthetic data to showcase a comprehensive analysis based on the package:

 ```R
 library(causalDML)